 Best Blueberry Muffins, Gluten-Free

 Greetings!
 I’m just back from attending the International Food Bloggers Conference.
 I am at once exhausted and elated!
 I will be writing a post about that later.

 I wanted to share a new recipe for blueberry muffins.
 It’s the tail end of blueberry season here in Seattle and I’ve been eating them every chance I get.
 Everyone in my family loves blueberries, and I’m always on the lookout for new recipes in which to incorporate them.
-I already have another blueberry muffin recipe on the site–honey blueberry muffins–but this one is a bit different.
+I already have another blueberry muffin recipe on the site–Blueberry Honey Muffins–but this one is a bit different.
 In this recipe, you make a quick jam with some of the blueberries and then swirl that jam into the batter at the last minute.
 It creates muffins that are just oozing with blueberry flavor–delish!
 And, the crumb of these muffins is fantastic!
 Even Girlfriend, who isn’t the biggest fan of fruit in her muffins, loves these.
 Yay!

+Best Blueberry Muffins, Gluten-Free